Frustrated realtors, maple syrup beverages and a 24-hour child care centre

 Why networking events are a waste of time, and what to do instead

 Most professionals are not getting a good return on their investment of time and money when attending networking events.
 This is because people have entirely different objectives when it comes to networking.
 Most events are mixing bowls for professionals who are there for different reasons, whether it be signing up a new client, meeting prospective employers, creating awareness for their business, or connecting with someone in the hopes of developing a mutually beneficial relationship.
-Full story.
+Full story

 How Bunz transformed from a grassroots community to an up-and-coming startup